 On the flight, a guy about Mia's age, with dark hair and an eyebrow piercing, is seated next to her.
-He is slouched down in the seat, not talkative, his earbuds in listening to music.
-Part way through the flight Mia notices the distinctive tattoo on his arm.
-When he picks up an entertainment magazine, Mai mutters about not liking the band Blue Fire and the lead singer Jaxton Scott who are featured on the cover.
-Mia's remark is heard by this guy who questions her as to why she doesn't like them.
-Mia tells him she believes they have no talent, their image is creepy with the makeup and black nail polish and piercings and that they are fakers.
+He is slouched down in the seat, not talkative, his earbuds in, listening to music.
+Part way through the flight, Mia notices the distinctive tattoo on his arm.
+When he picks up an entertainment magazine, Mai mutters about not liking the band Blue Fire and its lead singer, Jaxton Scott featured on the cover.
+Mia's remark is overheard by him and he questions her as to why she doesn't like them.
+Mia tells him she believes they have no talent, their image is creepy with the makeup, black nail polish and piercings, and that they are "fakers".
 The conversation makes Mia curious about the article on Blue Fire.
-As she's reading it, a closer look at the picture of Jaxton Scott leads Mia to recognize the tattoo on his arm is the same as the one on the guy sitting next to her.
-To her horror Mia realizes she's sitting next to Jaxton Scott.
+As she's reading it, a closer look at the picture of Jaxton Scott leads Mia to recognize the tattoo on his arm as the same as the one on the man seated next to her.
+To her embarrassment, Mia realizes she's sitting next to Jaxton Scott.

-Mia tries to apologize but Jaxton insists he's not offended and appreciates her honesty.
+Mia tries to apologize, but Jaxton insists he's not offended and appreciates her honesty.
 Jaxton tells Mia that he is "taking a spontaneous vacation to New York.
 Indefinitely."
-He has no gig to be at and no girlfriend, no bodyguards or groupies.
-When Jaxton questions Mia about her trip at first she is reluctant to tell him her reason for flying to the city, only that she is sightseeing.
-However Jaxton can sense that Mia is not telling him the truth and that she's running from something.
+He has no gig, no girlfriend, no bodyguards or groupies.
+When Jaxton questions Mia about her trip, at first she is reluctant to tell him her reason for flying to the city, only that she is sightseeing.
+However, Jaxton can sense that Mia is not telling him the truth and that she's running from something.
 He reassures her that everything she reads about him is fake, that it is all show.

 After a lay over in Denver, Mia and Jaxton board their flight to New York.
 Jaxton arranges for Mia to sit next to him, and invites her to really listen to his music.
 When it becomes apparent that Mia has no where to stay and that she has no idea how to locate her birth mother, Jaxton insists on helping her.
 But Mia is reluctant to accept Jaxton's help because she really doesn't know him, so to remedy this, he spends some time telling Mia more about himself in the hopes she will feel safer.
 As their flight nears its destination, Jaxton offers to put Mia up in a hotel overlooking Central Park.
 Mia balks at this because she cannot afford it but Jaxton insists.
 As they spend time together, Mia knows she has to stay focused on finding her birth mother and helping save Maddy, even as her attachment to Jaxton grows.